reactjs/react.dev/content/docs/hooks-custom.md

 }
 ```

->Tip
+> **Note**
 >
->We recommend to not use a dependency array for your custom hook because the ESLint rule will not pick up custom hooks.
+> We recommend to not use a dependency array for your custom hook because the ESLint rule will not pick up custom hooks.
 We recommend making use of `useCallback` or `useMemo` instead.

 Now let's see how we can use our custom Hook.